Logo

 • Incorporating expert knowledge.
 Often researchers or biologists already have a decent understanding of what is expected.
 Using this knowledge to make the right assumptions or validate approaches is key.

-• Apply normalization and/or batch correction to your data to remove unwanted sources of variation.
+• Applying normalization and/or batch correction to your data to remove unwanted sources of variation.

-• Take your time to think about the statistical design, make power calculations, and determine minimal criteria beforehand (for example, number of cells, purification %, …).
+• Taking your time to think about the statistical design, make power calculations, and determine minimal criteria beforehand (for example, number of cells, purification %, …).

-• Explore your data using basic statistical and visualization techniques to find technical sources of variation.
+• Exploring your data using basic statistical and visualization techniques to find technical sources of variation.

 Understanding your results